 - Better image quality: Scores markedly higher (4 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (0.6 EV of extra DR).

 - More compact: Is smaller (136x107mm vs 147x115mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 95g or 11 percent) and is thus easier to take along.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in March 2015).

 Care should be taken when interpreting the review scores above, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+The assessments were made in relation to similar cameras of the same technological generation.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.